Meeples10/MCResourceAnalyzer/README.md

 Several command line arguments may be used to modify the behavior of the program.
 Multiple arguments can be used at once (e.g. `java -jar mc-resource-analyzer-x.x.x.jar version-select modernize-ids`).
 All available arguments are listed below.

-- `statistics`: Adds a line with statistics at the beginning of the `data.csv` file.
 - `no-hack`: The program attempts to compensate for the aforementioned inaccuracies at high Y values by assuming that empty chunk sections are filled with air.
 Use this argument to disable this hack.
 - `table`: Generates a simple HTML table with the collected data.
 - `version-select`: Use this argument if you want to analyze a world that was not generated with the latest version of Minecraft.
 Shows a popup on launch that allows the version in which the region files were generated to be selected.
 Selecting a version that does not match the version in which the regions were generated may result in unexpected behavior.